sfelf/mongo-oplog-cursor/README.md

 mongo-tailable-cursor
 =====================

-Mulesoft connector that allows you to create a mongoDB tailable cursor as an endpoint.
+Mulesoft connector that allows you to create a MongoDB tailable cursor on the local.oplog.rs collection as an endpoint.